Summary

 Why It Matters

-Across Texas, communities are confronting growing efforts to erase LGBTQ+ stories from classrooms, libraries, and public life.
-This is a decisive moment: either history contracts—or it expands.
+Across Texas and around the country, LGBTQ+ stories are being stripped from classrooms, libraries, and public life.
+This is a decisive moment: either history contracts, or it expands.
+Your support ensures it expands.

 Badge Of Pride collects and activates artifacts from LGBTQ+ history to inform, enrich and engage the power of the contemporary Queer experience.